Busan: Climate

-Located on the southeasternmost tip of the Korean Peninsula, Busan has a cooler version of a humid subtropical climate (Köppen: Cfa/Cwa).
+Located on the southeasternmost tip of the Korean Peninsula, Busan has a cooler version of a humid subtropical climate, bordering on a subtropical monsoon climate influenced by East Asian monsoon (Köppen: Cfa, bordering on Cwa).
 Extremely high or low temperatures are rare.
-The highest temperature ever recorded is 37.3 C on 14 August 2016 while the lowest temperature ever recorded is -14.0 C on 13 January 1915.
-May to July, late Springs and early Summers, are usually cooler than inland regions because of the ocean effect.
-Late Summer, and early Fall, August, and September, are generally hot and humid and the city may experience typhoons at that time and be generally rainy.
+The highest temperature ever recorded is 37.3 C on 14 August 2016, while the lowest temperature ever recorded is -14.0 C on 13 January 1915.
+May to July, late spring and early summer, are usually cooler than inland regions because of the ocean effect.
+Late summer, and early fall, August, and September, are generally hot and humid and the city may experience typhoons at that time and be generally rainy.
 On September 15, 1959, Super Typhoon Sarah passed by the coast of the city and caused catastrophic damage.
 An unusually severe storm on September 12, 2003, Typhoon Maemi, also caused damage to ships and buildings and resulted in over 48 fatalities.
 Typhoon Hinnamnor on September 6, 2022, caused destruction in Busan as a category 2, producing high waves, destructive winds, and flooding.
 Busan is the most prone city in South Korea to typhoons and other natural disasters.

 October and November are generally the most comfortable, with clear skies and pleasant temperatures.
-Winters are cool and comparatively dry with high winds, but much milder than other parts of Korea, except Jeju-do and several islands off the southern coast.
+Winters are cool and comparatively dry with high winds, but much milder than other parts of Korea, except Jeju Province and several islands off the southern coast.
 Busan and the nearby area have the least snow compared to other regions of Korea due to its location.
 Snow falls on an average of only about 4 days per year.